mhmodfrmwi/mhmodfrmwi/README.md

 # Mahmoud Elframawi - Introduction

-Hello! 👋 I'm Mahmoud Elframawi, a programming enthusiast with a diverse set of interests.
+Hello! 👋 I'm Mahmoud Elframawi, a muslim and a programming enthusiast with a diverse set of interests.
 Here's a quick look at who I am:

 ## About Me